virtonen/Text-Comparison/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Thank you to jmesplana for the [initial version](https://github.com/jmesplana/Text-Comparison-Tool).

 ## License